docker-oilgains/oracle-java-8/README.md

-## How to deal with the 194 MB JDK file
+## How to deal with the 194 MB JDK-8 file

 In this case the file will not be able to be pushed to Git as the other files; we have to use `Git LFS`.